 What’s the conference going to be like?

-You’ll be busy, starting with an early Friday morning bus ride from your school to the conference hotel.
-After a busy afternoon, Saturday will also be packed with activities.
-We finish after lunch on Sunday when the buses take you back to campus.
-We’ll have a mini-career fair, career simulations, time to get up and move—and a variety of activities targeted specifically to your year in school.
+You’ll need to arrive at the hotel by 12 p.m. on Friday.
+After a busy afternoon of networking, Saturday will also be packed with activities.
+We finish after lunch on Sunday when you’ll depart for home.
+You’ll have one-on-one time with corporate partners, a mini-career fair, career and graduate school exploration exercises, time to get up and move—and a variety of activities targeted specifically to your year in school.

 Where and when is the conference?

 The conference will be Sept.
-7-9, 2018, at the Hilton Chicago/Oak Brook Hills Resort & Conference Center, Oak Brook, IL.
+6-8, 2019, at the Renaissance Schaumburg Hotel & Convention Center, Schaumburg, IL.

 If I’m chosen, where do I stay?
 What do I wear?
 What about meals?